katakuro83/katakuro83/README.md

 ### Let's Connect

-I'm always open to discussing data architecture, pipeline design or cloud platform strategy.
+Feel free to reach out if you'd like to connect, share ideas, or discuss potential future collaborations.
+I'm always open to discussing data architecture, pipeline design or cloud platform strategy, as well as exploring potential career opportunities as a Data Product Manager or Data Architect.

 LinkedIn: [kurowskakatya](https://www.linkedin.com/in/kurowskakatya/)